decretist/Dissertation/Chapter0/chapter0.md

 from the project indicate that by January 2010 I was using the term Digital Humanities to describe my work.

-In August 2010, I started work on my PhD in the Medieval and Byzantine Studies (MBS) program at The Catholic University of America (CUA) in Washington, DC.
-I went to CUA specifically to work with Ken Pennington on Gratian's *Decretum*.
+In August 2010, I started on my PhD in the Medieval and Byzantine Studies (MBS) program at The Catholic University of America (CUA) in Washington, DC.
+I went to CUA specifically to work with Kenneth Pennington on Gratian's *Decretum*.
 Even before moving from New Haven to Washington, I had participated in Winroth's class on law in medieval Europe at Yale, and, once at CUA, I took Pennington's classes on canon and Roman law, and his sources seminar (twice).
 From 2010 through 2012, then, I thoroughly immersed myself in the scholarly debates surrounding the identity of Gratian and the recensions and dating of the *Decretum*.
 These studies produced a certain level of personal discomfort at being unable to reconcile the contradictory positions staked out by Pennington and Winroth.

 Pennington and his students Melodie Harris Eichbauer and Atria A.
 Larson argued that the *Decretum* was the result of a long process of continuous revision.
 They therefore saw the first recension as one stage in a series of stages in the composition of Gratian's text and argued that the work entered circulation at an early date, in the 1130s.
 Pennington in particular argued strongly that a single author, Gratian, compiled and wrote both the first and second recensions of the *Decretum*.
 Winroth and his student John Wei argued that the first and second recensions represented discrete and discontinuous stages in the composition process of the *Decretum* and that the two recensions were compiled and written by two different authors, Gratian 1 and Gratian 2.
 Winroth has insisted on a late date, around 1140, for the first recension.
 Much of the debate over whether the *Decretum* was the result of a continuous or discontinuous process of composition focused on the Sankt Gallen 673 (Sg) manuscript.
 The text in Sg is shorter than the first recension (somewhat less than 1,050 canons as opposed to 1,860),[^5] and Pennington and some of his students have argued that it represented, at some unknown number of removes, an earlier version of the *Decretum* than Winroth's first recension.
 Winroth and Wei have argued that Sg was a relatively uninteresting abbreviation of a first recension manuscript with some second recension interpolations.[^6]

 In a January 2011 advising conversation, Jennifer Davis, director of graduate studies for MBS at the time, suggested that, given my